 Baby bathtubs come in all shapes, sizes, and colors.
 Some can be used in the kitchen sink while others are used in a full-size bathtub.
 Still others can stand alone on a countertop.
 With so many choices available, it can be hard to know which option is best.

 At BestReviews, we delve deeply into products to find out how they work and which ones are best.
 This guide was designed to help you narrow down your search for the perfect baby bathtub.
-When you’re ready to shop, we invite you to examine our five top picks in the product list above.
+We've also included our favorite models to help you start your shopping.

 With proper care and conscientious use, the following types of baby bathtubs are generally thought to be safe for infants.